timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+None (available release is up to date with the latest on master).

+# Release notes

+## v0.2-alpha-3 (released 2019-04-14):

 * All DPS increasing talents except melee/Arcane Shot/Serpent Sting boosts now available for Hunter.
 * Pet (Cat) has been added.
 It is fully affected by Beast Mastery talents.
-* Many Hunter items added (including all relevant ranged weapons).
+* Many Hunter-relevant items and sets added.
 * Projectiles can now be equipped.
-* Usage of Hunter's Mark/Rapid Fire/Aspect of the Hawk.
+* Usage of Hunter's Mark/Rapid Fire/Aspect of the Hawk/Bestial Wrath.
 * Lesser/Brilliant Mana Oil available as temporary enchants.
 * Sniper scopes available as enchants for Hunters.
 * Blessing of Wisdom/Mana Spring Totem and Grilled Squid available as external buffs.